Holly Berry Cookies

 - Green food coloring

 - On a lightly floured surface, roll out dough to 1/8-in. thickness.
 Cut with a 2-in. round cookie cutter.
 Place on ungreased baking sheets.
-Bake at 375° for 8-10 minutes or until edges are lightly browned.
+Bake at 375° until edges are lightly browned, 8-10 minutes.
 Cool on wire racks.
 Spread jam on half of the cookies; top each with another cookie.

 - In a small bowl, combine the sugar, milk and vanilla until smooth; spread over cookies.
 Decorate with Red Hots before glaze is set.
 Let dry.
 Using a small new paintbrush and green food coloring, paint holly leaves on cookies.